-As we trudge through the aftermath of a tumultuous election season, we could all use a pick-me-up as we head into the holidays.
+The holidays are coming and we could all use a pick-me-up as we slug through the end of the year.
 We have just the idea and it is not a tall glass of whiskey.
 Now is the time to think positively and get active locally.
 Below are a handful of New York environmental organizations we love that can use your support.
 With a few clicks you can donate to Friends of the High Line, sign a petition for Surfrider Foundation, or get outside and help Audubon Society with their annual bird count.
 Whatever you can offer, every bit helps.

 Surfrider Foundation New York City

 The Surfrider Foundation is dedicated to the protection of oceans, waves and beaches through a powerful network of volunteers; the New York chapter covers coastlines from Manhattan to Rockaway Beach.
-Pop into a monthly meeting to learn about their current campaigns or sign the petitions here to help prevent seismic testing in the Atlantic that can harm marine life (sign the petition), support a 5-cent fee on single use bags in NYC (sign the petition).
+Pop into a monthly meeting to learn about their current campaigns or sign the petitions here to help prevent the building of the Williams Pipeline which would harm local marine life (sign the petition), support a 5-cent fee on single use bags in NYC (stay up to date).
 Join a like-minded community that cares about our oceans and become a member of Surfrider—or be a really good friend and gift a membership.

 New York City Audubon